 The Revision List: Your Companion

 My revision list is my best friend in writing draft one.
 Not only does it serve as a central collection point for my notes, it also keeps me from having to revise as I write.
 I will share my revision list template with you as well as show you how to make it work for you.
+Used correctly, this tool will save you a lot of time during the editing phase.

 How and Why You Need to Finish Your Story